rubenwardy/minetest_modding_book/chapters/folders.md

 ## Mod Packs

-Modpacks allow multiple mods to be packaged together and move together.
+Modpacks allow multiple mods to be packaged together and be moved together.
 They are useful if you want to supply multiple mods to a player but don't want to make them download each one individually.